Saltbox-Interactive/Discover-Old-DHanis-Website/README.md

 5. Open your browser and go to `http://localhost:3000` to view the website.

-## Usage

-Feel free to explore the website and learn about the fascinating history of D'Hanis.
-Contributions to improve the content or design are welcome!

 ## To make a contribution

 1. **Create a Branch**: